What is electrical wiring

 How often should electrical wiring be inspected?

-It's recommended to have a professional electrician inspect the electrical wiring in a home or building every 3-5 years to ensure it is up to code and functioning properly.
+It's recommended to have a professional electrician inspect your home's electrical wiring every 3-5 years to ensure it is in good condition and up to code.

 Connect with certified professionals in your area